Skip to main content

 Faculty of Engineering and Applied Science

-Dr. Nokleby is an associate dean for the Faculty of Engineering and Applied Science.
-His research focuses on the area of robotics, mechatronics, and autonomous systems and seeks to innovate robotic technology to reduce human exposure to hazardous environments.
+Dr. Nokleby's research focuses on the area of robotics, mechatronics, and autonomous systems and seeks to innovate robotic technology to reduce human exposure to hazardous environments.
 He leads a research program investigating remote-inspection of four-legged robots with OPG and RMUS Canada.

 • PhD - Mechanical Engineering University of Victoria, Victoria, British Columbia 2003